Revisiting Skeleton-based Action Recognition: Framework

 In practice, we further apply two techniques to reduce the redundancy of 3D heatmap volumes.
-1) \emph{Subject Centered Cropping.} It is inefficient to make the heatmap as large as the frame, especially when all persons only occur in a small region.
-Therefore, in such cases we first find the smallest bounding box that encloses all the 2D poses across frames.
-Then we crop all frames according to the found box and resize them to a target size, so that the size of the 3D heatmap volume is reduced along the spatial dimensions.
-2) \emph{Uniform Sampling.} As PoseC3D is built upon 3D convolutional layers, the 3D heatmap volume can be reduced along the temporal dimension by sampling a subset of frames.
-However, researchers tend to sample frames in a short temporal window for 3D-CNNs, such as sampling frames in a 64-frame temporal window as in SlowFast \cite{feichtenhofer2019slowfast}.
-While this sampling strategy may miss some global dynamics of the video, we propose to use a uniform sampling strategy~\cite{wang2016temporal} for 3D-CNNs instead.
-In particular, we sample $n$ frames from the video by dividing the video into $n$ segments of equal length and randomly selecting one frame from each segment.
-We find such a sampling strategy is especially beneficial for skeleton-based action recognition.
+(1) \textbf{Subjects-Centered Cropping.} Making the heatmap as large as the frame is inefficient, especially when the persons of interest only act in a small region.
+In such cases, we first find the smallest bounding box that envelops \emph{all} the 2D poses across frames.
+Then we crop all frames according to the found box and resize them to the target size.
+Consequently, the size of the 3D heatmap volume can be reduced spatially while all 2D poses and their motion are kept.
+(2) \textbf{Uniform Sampling.} The 3D heatmap volume can also be reduced along the temporal dimension by sampling a subset of frames.
+Unlike previous works on RGB-based action recognition, where researchers usually sample frames in a short temporal window, such as sampling frames in a 64-frame temporal window as in SlowFast~\cite{feichtenhofer2019slowfast}, we propose to use a uniform sampling strategy~\cite{wang2016temporal} for 3D-CNNs instead.
+In particular, to sample $n$ frames from a video, we divide the video into $n$ segments of equal length and randomly select one frame from each segment.
+The uniform sampling strategy is better at maintaining the global dynamics of the video.
+Our empirical studies show that the uniform sampling strategy is significantly beneficial for skeleton-based action recognition.
+More illustration about generating 3D heatmap volumes is provided in Sec~\ref{sec-generating}.